angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String Substitution

 The `replace()` method is used to replace a specific substring with a new substring in a given string.
+You can also use this mrthod to remove a specific character or substring from a string.
 The syntax for this method is:

 ```python
 string.replace(old, new[, count])